 The same can be true of hurts from other people.
 We can choose to keep careful track of them and to catalog every twinge.
 Some of us monitor every slight like I did those bug bites, focussing attention on them, picking at them, scratching at them, and complaining to the world about our catalog of grudges and woe.

 I can also choose to cherish the anger.
 I can refuse an apology, and say that nothing will ever make it right.
 And that may even be true: some hurts go very deep.
 But do I want to carry it forever?
 Do I really want to keep scratching at it?
-Or do I want to make room for some healing, not of the person who offended, but of myself?
+Or do I want to make room for some healing, not for the person who offended, but for myself?